ahoskins/Winston/README.md

 Magic university schedule builder based on public class data.

-## Dependencies

-python-ldap
-`sudo apt-get install python-ldap`

 ### How to Get Started

-1. install all the necessary packages (best done inside of a virtual environment)
+1. Install all the necessary packages (best done inside of a virtual environment)
-> pip install -r requirements.txt
+> $ pip install -r requirements.txt

+If this doesn't work, you might also need to install python-ldap's dependencies manually [(check this StackOverflow answer)](stackoverflow.com/questions/4768446/python-cant-install-python-ldap).
+On ubuntu, do:
+> $ sudo apt-get install python-dev libldap2-dev libsasl2-dev libssl-dev
+> $ sudo pip install python-ldap

 2. run the app
 > python runserver.py

-3. create and seed the db (the server must still be running, so open a new terminal window first)
+3. Create and seed the db (the server must still be running, so open a new terminal window first)
 > python manage.py create_db
 > python manage.py seed_db [--seedterm "Winter Term 2015"]

-4. view
+4. View
 > http://localhost:5000/

 ### API